EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/custom-commands.md

 !> Commands always return something.

 !> Different from *tests* files, these custom commands files will not have the `.end()` command at the end.
-We will only end a test in its own file.
+We will only end a test on its own file.

 ---